jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/querying/how_to_allow_search_into_words.md

 ![ngram field](ngram_field.png)

-The content must now be re-indexed and query must be improved to allow searching in the new `mega_content` field!
+The content must now be re-indexed, and the new `mega_content` field must be added to the fields searched by the query.